A Legacy of Learning.

 Our program has a balance of practicing professionals, veteran educators and full-time higher education faculty members, all possessing a wide range of practical experience and focused specialties.

 By completing this Childhood Education program as well as a liberal arts major in English, history or life sciences, you’ll be ready to be certified by New York State in teaching grades 1-6.

-Accredited by the Council for Accreditation of Educator Preparation (CAEP), there are many different options for you to expand your education in this program.
+Accredited by the Association for Advancing Quality in Educator Preparation (AAQEP), there are many different options for you to expand your education in this program.
 You can take graduate courses during your senior year as well as a middle school extension.
 If you go on to Russell Sage College’s master’s program, you could be certified in four areas upon completion of the Special Education/Literacy graduate program.

 East Greenbush Education Partnership